sandipray63in/WeatherForecastAzureFunctionAndAngularSample/WeatherForecastAPI/ReadMe.md

-https://www.shanebart.com/deploy-az-func-with-github-actions/ - create an azure AD App Registration based service principal and use that as Github secret & name it as AZURE_CREDENTIALS https://github.com/Azure/login/issues/205 - this is a issue which was really tedious to solve. https://colinsalmcorner.com/actions-authenticate-to-azure-without-a-secret/ - even this also could not solve the problem. https://wallis.dev/blog/composite-github-actions https://dev.to/n3wt0n/github-composite-actions-nest-actions-within-actions-3e5l https://stackoverflow.com/questions/74350826/github-composite-actions-cant-find-action-yml
+https://www.shanebart.com/deploy-az-func-with-github-actions/ - create an azure AD App Registration based service principal and use that as Github secret & name it as AZURE_CREDENTIALS https://github.com/Azure/login/issues/205 - this is a issue which was really tedious to solve. https://colinsalmcorner.com/actions-authenticate-to-azure-without-a-secret/ - even this also could not solve the above tedious issue. https://wallis.dev/blog/composite-github-actions https://dev.to/n3wt0n/github-composite-actions-nest-actions-within-actions-3e5l https://stackoverflow.com/questions/74350826/github-composite-actions-cant-find-action-yml